WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 All actors in the tournament shall be contrained in their action space to meet the system mandate and goals.

 #### Requirement 3
-The incentives associated to all admissible actions & thereby behaviours in the tournament are all contained within the bonding curve mechanism of the system as per its mandate and goals.
+The incentives associated to all admissible actions & thereby behaviours in the tournament are all contained within the mechanism of the system as per its mandate and goals.

 #### Requirement 4
 All variables at initialisation and settlement are conditioned upon the system's mandate and goals.